-1. Report Cards
+- 1. Report Cards - a.

-- a.
 Report cards are issued at the end of every marking period and cover a period of approximately 45 school days. - Report cards may not be withheld from students because of failure to pay dues, fees, or charges for lost or damaged books or property. - c.
 The student's academic performance in each class or course must be based upon examinations as well as written papers, class participation, and other academic performance criteria (F.S.
+1003.33).

-1003.33). - d.
+- d.
 Report cards also provide information on the student's conduct, behavior, and attendance, including absences and tardiness (F.S.
 1003.33(b-c)). - e.
 If a student withdraws and does not qualify for a report card under this provision, the parent shall be issued a statement of academic achievement. - f.
-All schools will use the district-identified report card unless special permission has been obtained from the District, based upon the unique program implemented at the school.

-2. Interim Reports

-- a.
-Interim reports indicate if a student is having difficulties and report cards are marked to show on grade level or below grade level performance.

-- b.
-No later than midway between marking periods, an interim report shall be sent to parents of students who are experiencing difficulty including, but not limited to:

-- 1) a grade of "D" or "F",

-- 2) a drop of two or more grades,

-- 3) unacceptable behavior, and

-- 4) excessive absences.

-- b.
-In schools with an automated system for record keeping and grading, interims will be provided for all students.

-- Alternative Report Card

-- a.
-A district-approved alternative report card may be used for: - 1) students with disabilities whose progress cannot be appropriately reported using the standard report cards, or - 2) other district-approved programs that the standard report card does not address adequately. - 4.
+All schools will use the district-identified report card unless special permission has been obtained from the District, based upon the unique program implemented at the school. - 2.
+Interim Reports - a.
+Interim reports indicate if a student is having difficulties and report cards are marked to show on grade level or below grade level performance. - b.
+No later than midway between marking periods, an interim report shall be sent to parents of students who are experiencing difficulty including, but not limited to: - 1) a grade of "D" or "F", - 2) a drop of two or more grades, - 3) unacceptable behavior, and - 4) excessive absences. - c.
+In schools with an automated system for record keeping and grading, interims will be provided for all students. - 3.
+Alternative Report Card - a.
+A district-approved alternative report card may be used for: - students with disabilities whose progress cannot be appropriately reported using the standard report cards, or - 2) other district-approved programs that the standard report card does not address adequately. - 4.
 Individual Educational Plan (IEP) Annual Goals - a.
 The IEP Annual Goal(s) Progress Report must be completed and sent home with each report card for all students with disabilities beginning with the second marking period of kindergarten. - 5.
 Educational Plan (EP) Goals - a.
 The EP Goals Progress Report must be completed and sent home with each report card for all gifted students. - 6.
-English Language Learner (ELL) Plan Goals - a.
-An English Language Learner (ELL) Plan must be completed and a Continuation Letter sent home with each student on or before 30 days of the anniversary date in the ESOL Program.
+English Language Learner (ELL) Plan Goals